-Laser hair removal before and after pictures show the results patients achieve with hair removal sessions.
-Each image illustrates how the patient achieves smooth, youthful-looking skin after their hair reduction treatment.
-As with any cosmetic procedure; results may vary depending on the skin.*
+Laser hair removal before and after pictures show the results patients achieve with this hair removal laser As with any cosmetic procedure; results may vary depending on the skin.*

 Does Laser Hair Removal Work?

-Laser hair removal reduces the body hair, but how does it do that?
+Laser hair removal reduces body hair, but how does it do that?
 Treatments use a laser to disable hair follicles.
 This damages the ability of the hair to regrow.
 Each treatment targets the pigment (melanin) in the hair’s follicle.
-The laser targets each single hair follicle and penetrates it with a burst of high-energy wavelength of light.
-The wavelength calibrates to penetrate the pigment stored in the follicle.
-The melanin absorbs the laser’s energy and heats the follicle until an irreversible injuries occurs.
-The damaged follicle will now no longer support hair growth.
+The laser targets each hair follicle and penetrates it with a burst of high-energy light.
+To protect the skin, the wavelength is calibrated to penetrate only the pigment stored in the follicle.
+The melanin absorbs the laser’s energy and heats the follicle until an irreversible injury occurs.
+The damaged follicle can no longer support hair growth.
 This process is how laser hair removal works and how it results in permanent hair reduction.

 Laser Hair Removal Treatment Areas